spmcdonnell/node-db-challenge/README.md

 -   [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is just a type of database, of which there are others, whereas SQL is a language used to work with the data on that database.

 -   [ ] Why do tables need a `primary key`?

+You need to have a way of reliably identifying a specific row within a table, otherwise you could end up in a situation where multiple rows have similar or identical data, and there would be no way to distinguish between them.
+You also need the primary key so that foreign keys can reference it and create a link between tables.

 -   [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 -   [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Another table with foreign keys of both tables, possibly with additional data.

 ## Minimum Viable Product